patrickgault/Household-Data-Analysis/README.md

 # Household-Data-Analysis
-A tool for exploring household survey data using ArcPy.
+A tool for exploring household survey data using ArcPy to conduct Empirical Bayesian Kriging, geographically weighted regression, and Anselin Local Moran’s I analyses.